ScintillaLuz/scintillaluz.github.io/_projects/2019-01-12-isoverse-portfolio-system.md

 ---
-title: 'Isoverse'
+title: 'Creating Isoverse, a (smart) portfolio system'
-subtitle: 'A (very) Smart Portfolio System'
+subtitle: ''
 date: 2018-12-28 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: '/images/demo/demo-square.jpg'
+featured_image: '/images/home-thumbs/navy.jpg'
 ---
 _**Filed under** Project Management, UX/UI, Branding, Frontend Development_